JackWink/tweakable/README.md

         compile 'com.squareup:seismic:1.0.1'
     }

-Once in your Android app, you can annotate any public static boolean field:
+Once in your Android app, you can annotate any public static boolean or String field:

     @TwkBoolean(screen = "Subscreen 1", category = "Category 1", title = "Enable Cool Feature",
                 onSummary = "Cool feature enabled!", offSummary = "Cool feature disabled", defaultsTo = true)
     public static boolean defaultsTo;

+    @TwkString(screen = "Subscreen 1", Category = "Category 1", title = "Pick One",
+                options = {"Pick me!", "Or me!", "No, me!"}, defaultsTo = "Pick me!") public static String tweakableString;

 Call `Tweakable.init(Context context)` when the app starts, then display an instance of the `TweaksFragment` and your preferences will have been generated.

+When you call init, all the default values (or present values) will be injected statically, so you can access them whenever.
+For example, if the above annotations were in a class called `Settings`, accessing `Settings.tweakableString` would contain "Pick me!" or the current value stored in shared preferences.

 ## Roadmap